 Kids spend a lot of time looking at the door.
 They line up there and wait quite a bit.
 They probably stare at it a lot in the few minutes before the recess bell rings, so why not give them something interesting to look at?

-- Other interesting things to look at: optical illusions, brain teasers, or inspirational quote of the day.
+- Other interesting things to look at: optical illusions, brain teasers, or inspirational quotes of the day.

-- Another idea for that white board - divide it into areas with a different emotion in each one (basic ones like sad, happy, angry, tired etc. work well).
-Have each student put his/her name strip in which ever space fits his/her current emotional state.
+- Another idea for that whiteboard – divide it into areas with a different emotion in each one (basic ones like sad, happy, angry, tired, etc. work well).
+Have each student put his/her name strip in whichever space fits his/her current emotional state.
 Strips can be moved as emotions change.
-Gives you and your students a nice little window into the emotional climate of the class, and might even help you to alter your teaching style or lesson plan to fit how kids are feeling.
+Gives you and your students a nice little window into the emotional climate of the class, and it might even help you to alter your teaching style or lesson plan to fit how kids are feeling.

 *I suspect that those teachers with ultra-neat classrooms, bare walls, and desks that are lined up in neat rows are not big fans of Minds in Bloom.